 Malwarebytes Security Features

+In all of my recent tests, the software performed just as well as some of the top names in the industry like Bitdefender and Kaspersky.
 It has near-perfect detection rates and is consistently updated to stay on top of new security threats.

 Malwarebytes Premium offers a really strong “Real-Time Protection” feature — looking for zero-day attacks and ransomware as well as potential vulnerabilities in a program or code that can be exploited by cybercriminals.

 The Real-Time Protection feature uses 4 layers of simultaneous protection:

 - Malware protection

 These four layers of protection are always running at the same time and provide the foundation of the software.

 Note: Real-Time Protection is not included in Malwarebytes Free, and as such, I can’t recommend using the free version as a standalone antivirus.
 If you’re really looking for a free antivirus, check out our top Windows recommendations here and Mac recommendations here.

 Malwarebytes also uses updated virus signatures and advanced behavior (heuristic) analysis to detect potential threats.